 - Intentional infliction: If someone inflicts emotional trauma on you on purpose, this is known as intentional infliction.
 This includes sexual assault, workplace harassment, discrimination, or any other intentional infliction of trauma.

-Your lawyer can help you determine which type of lawsuit fits your case during a free consultation.
+During a free consultation, your lawyer can help you determine which type of lawsuit fits your case.
 We will evaluate your case during this time and answer your questions as we work to provide you with options.

 What Is the Value of Your Emotional Distress Case?